 Spells

 You also need to select four Prepared Spells to begin the game with.
-On the Druid, your spells need to be Prepared in order to use them.
+On the Druid, your spells need to be prepared before you can use them.
 We recommend choosing the following four spells:

 • Thunderwave – Thunderwave produces a large directional wave originating from your character, knocking back all characters and objects in its path.
 It also deals some Thunder damage.
 Not only is this a decent AOE damage spell, it’s also great for creating space, and you can knock enemies off ledges or cliffs, subjecting them to additional fall damage or even an immediate demise.